 Are you ready for a South Dakota road trip?
+Want to plan the perfect South Dakota family vacation itinerary?

 Great.
 I can’t wait to tell you all about our road trip!
+We planned a fantastic South Dakota trip itinerary that I am excited to share with you.

 I love the Black Hills of South Dakota!
 The first time I went I was so impressed and I knew I wanted to go back and visit again.
 For 10 years I have tried to convince my family that Mount Rushmore is the perfect place for a family reunion.
 But no one believes me!